 - Always hold your baby while feeding him.
 It helps you bond and learn to read your baby’s feeding cues.

 - Keep baby’s head straight to help him swallow.

-- Never prop the bottle.
+- Safety tip: Never prop the bottle.
 It can make him choke and raises the risk of ear infections.

-- Take breaks to burp baby every 2 to 3 ounces.
+- Take breaks to burp baby.
 This helps slow down a fast eater so he has time to recognize he’s getting full.

 - Pay attention to baby’s feeding cues.
 Never force him to finish the bottle if he’s showing signs of fullness, like turning away from the nipple, playing or acting disinterested.